(2) The practice

 Mysore self-practice classes embrace students of various abilities and experiences, creating an inclusive environment where beginners are always encouraged to join.

+In your first classes, you'll be introduced to sun salutations, proper breathing techniques, and the concept of bandhas.
+The initial lesson, lasting around 30 minutes, involves repetition, providing a comprehensive introduction for newcomers.
+Subsequent classes will progressively introduce new postures, building a sequence that becomes familiar and manageable without extensive guidance.
 In keeping with the traditional teaching style, we often provide physical, hands-on adjustments.
 While we strive to ensure these adjustments are beneficial and safe, we understand that some individuals may prefer not to receive them.
 We respect your autonomy and encourage you to decline adjustments at any time without the need for explanation.

 To facilitate progress, we recommend a commitment of at least three classes per week at a consistent time.
 While the initial class duration is typically 30-45 minutes, we remain flexible to accommodate varying needs and schedules.
+Your first class starts at 07:45 am.
+By then the Shala is already running and we have enough time to teach you properly.

 The Ashtanga yoga practice